Guy smiling and playing piano

 How Is Autism Diagnosed? | NeuroSpark Health

-Autism is a spectrum, which means it can present in diverse ways.
+Autism is a spectrum, which means it presents in diverse ways.
 It can be understood by certain categories and subcategories.
 The two main categories can be broken down into (A) differences in social communication/interaction, and (B) restrictive/repetitive behaviors.
-You can find the DSM-5-TR diagnostic criteria here.

 Social communication/interaction differences can include, but are not limited to: